jnozzi/cocoadev.com/markdown/ClassCasting.md

 OK, here's the deal:

-I have 2 General/NSDocument subclasses, one for dealing with HTML documents, one for dealing with text documents.
+I have 2 NSDocument subclasses, one for dealing with HTML documents, one for dealing with text documents.
 Both implement the same methods, with HTML being treated slightly differently (saving with a .html extension, for one thing).
 I have some code that looks like:

-General/NSDocument *outputDocument;
+NSDocument *outputDocument;

     if (YES == isHTML)
     {
-	outputDocument = General/[[NSDocumentController sharedDocumentController]
+	outputDocument = [[NSDocumentController sharedDocumentController]
          openUntitledDocumentOfType: @"HTML Document" display:NO];
     }
     else
     {
-	outputDocument = General/[[NSDocumentController sharedDocumentController]
+	outputDocument = [[NSDocumentController sharedDocumentController]
           openUntitledDocumentOfType: @"Text Document" display:NO];
     }

     [outputDocument doStuff];

-Which gives warnings that 'General/NSDocument may not respond to doStuff'.
+Which gives warnings that 'NSDocument may not respond to doStuff'.
 Not a big deal, I guess, since my subclass does respond to doStuff, but I'd like to fix it if I can.
 I tried variations on     [([outputDocument class])outputDocument doStuff]; which didn't work.
 Is there a way to cast a class at runtime?

 ----

 Duh.
-General/NeverMind...
+NeverMind...
 Just typing outputDocument as     id gets rid of the warnings...
-I should retake General/ObjC 101
+I should retake ObjC 101

 ----

-I've never taken General/ObjC 101, but my natural (obsession with) tidiness leads me to ask, why not treat isHTML as a proper BOOL?
+I've never taken ObjC 101, but my natural (obsession with) tidiness leads me to ask, why not treat isHTML as a proper BOOL?

     if (isHTML) { ... }